lcarlier/EasyMock/README.md

 brew install graphviz
 ```

-Note: At the time of writing, brew is not officially supported on the Apple silicon (M1)
+Note: At the time of writing, brew is not officially supported on the Apple Silicon (M1)
 but the brew command can be executed with the `-s` option to compile and install from source.

 libctemplate must be compiled and installed from [source](https://github.com/OlafvdSpek/ctemplate).